AnnikaV9/usv3-framework/README.md

 For chat/whisper commands, the name of the module will be the command that calls it.
 You can add an alias for each one if a shorter alternate command is needed.

 The `reload` command live reloads all loaded modules and any new modules that have been added.
 Note that this will re-run `on_load()` in all modules that have it.
-All configuration files except [config/core_config.yml](config/core_config.yml) will be reloaded.
+The configuration file [config/extra_config.yml](config/extra_config.yml) will also be reloaded.

 ## Replying to the server